simdjson/simdjson/HACKING.md

   cmake --build . --target bench_parse_call --config=Release
   ./benchmark/bench_parse_call
   ```
   The last line becomes `./benchmark/Release/bench_parse_call.exe` under Windows.
 Under Windows, you can also build with the clang compiler by adding `-T ClangCL` to the call to `cmake .. `.
 * **fuzz:** The source for fuzz testing.
 This lets us explore important edge and middle cases
+* **fuzz:** The source for fuzz testing.
+This lets us explore important edge and middle cases
   automatically, and is run in CI.
 * **jsonchecker:** A set of JSON files used to check different functionality of the parser.